tasnimkheir/tasnimkheir/README.md

 🚀 My journey in tech began as I took on a role as a Product Owner, sparking a curiosity that led me to complete a Full Stack Programming Bootcamp.
 Since then, I've been committed to expanding my skill set, especially in responsive front-end design and effective back-end solutions.

-🌍 I relocated to Karlsruhe, Germany, where I’m diving deeper into web development through personal projects and a commitment to continuous learning.
+🌍I’m diving deeper into web development through personal projects and a commitment to continuous learning.
 My latest project, EUA Afora, combines my passion for building user-friendly applications with a robust backend for data management and user interactions.

 📚 I’m always excited to connect with others in the industry and open to new learning opportunities, whether through internships, collaborations, or hands-on coding challenges.